 Canada’s Passenger Railways: Moving People

 Rail offers Canadians a comfortable, affordable and environmentally friendly way to travel.
-Each year, more than 88 million passengers travel on Canada’s railways, and demand for commuter service is on the rise.
-In 2018, commuter railways in British Columbia, Ontario and Quebec transported a record 82.8 million passengers, uo 4.2 per cent from the previous year and up 7.7 per cent from the 2013-2017 average.
+Each year, more than 100 million passengers travel on Canada’s railways, and demand for commuter service is on the rise.
+In 2019, commuter railways in British Columbia, Ontario and Quebec transported a record 101.9 million passengers, up 29.1 per cent from the 2014-2018 average.

 The Better Way to Get from Point A to Point B

-Canada is one of the largest countries in the world and that means Canadians spend a lot of time getting from point A to point B. In fact, Canadians drive an average of just over 16,000 kilometres every year.
-Fortunately, passenger rail gives Canadians an efficient and sustainable alternative to car travel.
+Canada is one of the largest countries in the world and that means Canadians spend a lot of time getting from point A to point B. Fortunately, passenger rail gives Canadians an efficient and sustainable alternative to car travel.
 Rail offers shorter travel times, increased comfort, and helps to decrease road congestion and vehicle accidents, all while reducing pollution and greenhouse gases.

 Connecting Communities From Coast to Coast

 Passenger railways don’t just serve millions of Canadians, they also provide visitors to Canada with an unbeatable view of our beautiful country.
-More than 321,000 tourists choose to take the train every year, making our railways key to Canada’s tourism industry.
-Around 140,000 U.S. residents also travel to Canada by train each year—13.8 per cent more than a decade ago.
+More than 316,000 tourists choose to take the train every year, making our railways key to Canada’s tourism industry.
+Around 140,000 U.S. residents also travel to Canada by train each year—8 per cent more than a decade ago.